Archive for September 1940

 Sunday 15 September 1940

 Heavy attacks on London, broken up by Fighter Command.
 Highest German losses since 18 August [185 claimed by the RAF] force a serious rethink by the German High Command.
 Night: Heavy damage to London.
 Weather: Fair with some cloud patches.
 Fine during the evening.
-Main Activity: Now celebrated annually as Battle of Britain Day, Sunday […]
+By mid-September 1940, the Luftwaffe’s campaign against Fighter Command had reached […]

 Read more